Arts & Literature _|_ Issue 2, 2016

-Martha Cass on a remarkable group of 20th-century philosophers
+Martha Cass writes about a remarkable group of 20th-century thinkers, known as the “death-cell philosophers”

 Over the past five years or so, there has been an emerging awareness of a body of work that arose during the Second World War.
 Fragments of it have been known for some years to disparate groups of academics and their students, but it is as if now, in the 21st century, these writings are forming themselves into a body, steadily enjoining us to give them our attention.